raghu-ml/imp-capstone-project/README.md

-# imp-capstone-project
+# Capstone Projects
-Imperial 2024 AI-ML professional certificate - AI/ML capstone project
+This is the submission for the Imperial 2024 AI-ML professional certificate - AI/ML capstone project.

 # Star classification
 The problem we are tackling is classifying starts based on spectract characteristics.